 Garage door safety feature

 Testing the safety features of your garage door monthly could prevent damage to your car or, worse, injury to you or a family member.
 A check includes ensuring the safety beams stop the door from closing if anything is in its path.
 Check the auto-reverse feature (if you have one) by sticking a block of wood where the door touches the ground; if the door doesn’t reverse within a couple of seconds of touching the wood, disconnect the door opener until the problem is fixed.
+More on maintaining your garage door.

 Furnace filters block dust, hair and other household gunk from entering your furnace and damaging it.
 A clogged filter reduces your furnace’s efficiency and could result in costly repairs, hence the need for regular filter inspections.